COSBURN BOWLER Q&A • JITNEYS

 - Don’t do anything that could distract the bowler on the mat.

-- If the other team’s shot doesn’t go where it should or accidentally helps your team, don’t comment on it.
+- If the other team’s shot doesn’t go where intended or accidentally helps your team, don’t comment on it.
 It’s fine, though, to cheer a good shot by either team.

 - If you’re raking the bowls, leave them behind and to the right of the bowler on the mat.
 Collecting the bowls in one consistent spot is a safety measure, making it less likely anyone will trip on a bowl.